Gerben Moerman

-Gerben Albert (Gerben) Moerman (Schipluiden, 1976) is a Dutch sociologist who teaches at the University of Amsterdam (UvA).
-His specialty is sociological methodology, and he is member of the UvA group for Dynamics of Citizenship and Culture.
+Gerben Albert (Gerben) Moerman (Schipluiden, 1976) is a Dutch sociologist and senior lecturer at the University of Amsterdam (UvA).
+He currently serves as Programme Director of the Research Masters in Sociology.
+His area of expertise includes social research methodology, qualitative research methods, mixed methods, collaborative interpretation, interviewing techniques, qualitative data analysis and participatory research.
+He is member of the UvA group for Dynamics of Citizenship and Culture.
 He is considered something of an expert on breaching, and has drawn attention for a hobby of his—the Paul is dead conspiracy theory.
-In 2012, he was chosen as UvA teacher of the year; he was praised for being able to interest his students in the unpopular subject of sociological methodology, and for linking theory to society and continually surprising his students.
+In 2012, he was chosen as UvA teacher of the year; he was praised for being able to interest his students in the unpopular subject of social research methodology, and for linking theory to society and continually surprising his students.